 Students will create a program in MATLAB that will compute numerical solutions to a differential equation, plot those solutions, and calculate the error of the solution when compared to the exact answer.
-This project will be assigned in parts throughout the semester.
+This project will be assigned in parts throughout the semester and due at the end of the year.

-'''

-Final grades are assigned as follows:
+Final grades are assigned as follows: A/A-:100-93, 92-90%;

-'''

-A/A-:100-93, 92-90%;